Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

-Zuko: -after Iroh hugs him, about to cry- Wh-Why are you doing this?
-I thought you'd be angry at me!
+Zuko: -after Iroh hugs him, about to cry- How can you forgive me so easily?
+I thought you would be furious with me!

 Sokka's line: WHERE...
 IS...
 SUKI??
 If not a Crowning Moment of Awesome for Sokka, than at least it was heartbreakingly badass.

 When Azula began talking about Suki - the guy looked like his heart had been torn out.
 And then, he goes up to AZULA, slams her against the wall, and his expression.
 He looks like he'd duel Ozai himself for her.